 Extensive flooding occurred on July 17, 1993.
 Flooding caused by precipitation varied considerably by basin.
 The storm's center remained relatively stagnant, producing an extreme intensity and volume of precipitation.
-The worst flooding occurred just south of Baraboo on two small, steep tributaries to the Baraboo River.
+The worst flooding occurred just south of Baraboo on two small. steep tributaries to the Baraboo River.
 One death occurred and damages were extensive.
 According to reports from the Wisconsin State Climatologist Office, rainfall near the storm center was in excess of 12 inches in approximately three hours.

 Devil's Lake Tributary built up behind two 72-inch corrugated metal pipes under Highway DL until the adjacent railway grade gave way.
-The washout reacted similar to a dam break and the resulting rapid increase in elevation caused much damage to the north including the Devi-Bara Lodge and Hein-Werner building.
+The washout reacted similar to a dambreak and the resulting rapid increase in elevation caused much damage to the north including the Devi-Bara Lodge and Hein-Werner building.
 There were also washouts to Highway 113 and many driveways along Clark Creek.
 Vehicles fell into these washouts and resulted in one fatality.
-The Baraboo River reached an elevation equivalent to a 0.2-percent-annual-chance flood elevation, while Devil's Lake Tributary and Clark Creek exceeded 0.1percent-annual-chance flood elevations.
-Newspaper reports from several incorporated communities indicate substantial flooding of the Baraboo River in February 1966.
-During this flood, 2 feet of water was reported over Broadway Street in the village of Rock Springs, and the city of Baraboo reported water 9 feet above flood stage (Exhibit 5-3).
+The Baraboo River reached an elevation equivalent to a 0.2-percent-annual-chance flood elevation, while Devil's Lake Tributary and Clark Creek exceeded 0.1-percent-annualchance flood elevations.